The quality of your communication is directly proportional to the quality of your relationship.

 First and foremost: communication is critical, if not the most critical building block of a relationship.
 If communication is poor, lacking or challenging, then the relationship suffers and does not satisfy human basic needs of connection.
 On a personal level, you might feel sad, disillusioned, upset, angry or frustrated.

 Couples also notice a lack of emotional, physical and mental support when communication is disintegrating.
 Talking to each other is an important way to download the daily grind which supports the psychological and physical wellbeing of the individual.

-With the lack of stimulating communication and connection we will also notice reduced of lack of intimacy.
-Both partner, but especially women need to feel connected and understood which happens when communication is working well, before they feel like being intimate.
+With the lack of stimulating communication and connection, we will also notice a reduced or lack of intimacy.
+Both partner, but especially women need to feel connected and understood which happens when communication is working well before they feel like being intimate.
 Your frequency of sexual intercourse will most likely be influenced by poor communication and will reduce further if the problem is not addressed.

 If communication is continuously poor or lacking there could also be implications on your state of health.
-Unhappiness, depression, lack of motivation are only some common example of people living in relationships that are deficient of adequate communication.
+Unhappiness, depression, lack of motivation are only some common example of people living in relationships that are defined by inadequate communication.
 When you think about elderly people living on their own with very little opportunity to communicate you will notice their general state of health will immediately be positively affected when they have interactions.

 Arguments, separation and divorce